If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 In the Freezer

-2. Freeze: Put the sandals into the freezer for 12 hours.
+2. Freeze: Leave them in the freezer for 12 to 24 hours.

 How To Get Smells Out of Different Sandals